Marie Anne de La Trémoille, princesse des Ursins: Life and family

-She was the daughter of Louis II de La Trémoille, Duc de Noirmoutier, and his wife Renée Julie Aubery de Tilleport.
+She was the daughter of Louis II de La Trémoille, Duke of Noirmoutier, and his wife Renée Julie Aubery de Tilleport.
 She belonged to a cadet branch of the La Trémoille family, which held the exalted rank of prince étranger in France.
 She was married young to Adrien Blaise de Talleyrand, Prince de Chalais.
 Her husband, having been implicated in the duel of four against four, in which Pierre de Beauvilliers, son of the Duc de Saint-Aignan, was killed in 1663, was compelled to flee France.
 He died soon afterward in Spain, and Marie Anne, now widowed, established herself in Rome.

 In 1675, she married Flavio Orsini, Duke di Bracciano (1620–1698).
 The marriage was far from harmonious, but her husband left her his fortune (popular imagination thought it to be huge, but in reality, the duke was almost bankrupt) and the leadership of the French party in Rome.
 It brought her a series of lawsuits and troubles with Livio Odescalchi, nephew of Pope Innocent XI, who claimed that he had been adopted by the duke.
 Eventually, the widow sold the title and estates to Odescalchi.

 She then assumed the title Princesse des Ursins, a French translation of Orsini, and was tacitly allowed to use it, though it had no legal basis.
 She had indulged in much unofficial diplomacy at Rome, particularly with Neapolitans and Spaniards of rank, whom it was desirable to secure as French partisans in view of the approaching death of Charles II of Spain, and the plans of Louis XIV to place his family on the Spanish throne.